stellarwp/kadence-blocks/readme.txt

 == Changelog ==

 = 3.0.23 =
-Release Date: March TBD, 2023
+Release Date: March 7th, 2023
+* Update: MailerLite to work with new API.
-* Fix: Variable font sizes on Advanced Image captions
+* Fix: Variable font sizes on Advanced Image captions.
-* Fix: Infobox borders no displaying on pre 3.0 blocks
+* Fix: Infobox borders no displaying on pre 3.0 blocks.
-* Fix: Infobox title margin top not applying on front end
+* Fix: Infobox title margin top not applying on front end.
+* Fix: Issue with blocks showing broken in the editor in tablet.
+* Fix: Issue with testimonial fonts causing breakage in google font url.
+* Fix: Issue with some custom svg icons not rendering correctly.

 = 3.0.22 =
 Release Date: March 6th, 2023